 Continue to provide quality animal services to the citizens of Fruita, with an emphasis on finding long term solutions for chronic nuisance problems.
 In addition, we will continue our cooperative efforts with Mesa County Animal Services.

 Continue to educate staff and improve on best practices for evidence submission, retention and storage.

-Transition and continue to train a new supervisor into the operations and management of the Evidence & Property room.
+Transition a new supervisor into the operations and management of the Evidence & Property room.